 - Coronary calcium CT scan.
 A specialized x-ray, this scan shows the locations of calcium-rich plaque in your arteries.
 It helps your doctor measure how much plaque is in your arteries.

-To get the help you need, contact the New York Cardiac Diagnostic Center.
+To get the help you need, search for cardiologist nearby your location in the NYC or contact the New York Cardiac Diagnostic Center.
 It’s the first step toward living a long, healthy life.

 If you have any questions for the best in class Manhattan cardiologist, top coronary artery disease specialist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for the coronary artery disease treatment consultation.